 Growing up, every girl should be required to read the adventures of orphan Anne Shirley who uses all her imagination and spunk to win the hearts of everyone around her.
 She’s the girl every girl wishes she could be.
 A childhood classic that is just as entertaining when you are an adult.

 There’s a good reason that practically every school makes you read this book.
 The story of young Scout and Jem watching their father Atticus Finch defend an innocent black man will make you want to stand up for those who can’t stand up for themselves.
 A timeless classic that everyone should read.

 Books You Should Have Read in High School

-Living in Pakistan as the Taliban took over her valley, Malala’s advocacy for women’s education led her to international recognition and to an assassination attempt by the Taliban.
+Living in Pakistan as the Taliban took over her valley, Malala’s advocacy for women’s education led her to international recognition and an assassination attempt by the Taliban.
 Her autobiography will inspire you to stand up for your beliefs because one ordinary girl can change the world.

 Set in a world where printed books are burned by firemen, Ray Bradbury’s novel serves as a warning against the dangers of censorship and the consequences of an addiction to television.
 In our world of technology, Ray Bradbury’s novel feels prophetic.

 A simple story of the animals revolting against the cruel farmer to set up their own government, Animal Farm is the perfect allegory for the danger of giving up our freedoms for the sake of security.
 If you’ve ever wondered how a dictatorship comes to be, this classic short novel will show you.
 Best when read with 1984.

 At what cost are we willing to sacrifice our children for the greater good?
 You don’t have to like science fiction to love this book; the story is extremely captivating.
 However, what gains it a place on our list is the deeper themes: compassion, ruthlessness, and our underlying humanity.